Gaslightr/SAUI/README.md

 # SAUI
-## Simple Ass UI - A basic UI made in Synapse Drawing Library, created by Gaslighter.
+### Simple Ass UI - A basic UI made in Synapse Drawing Library, created by Gaslighter.

+Documentation:
+- Types:
+-  Header
+-  Button
+-  Toggle
+-  Slider

 ### Header - Creates an uninteractive piece of text at the top of the screen
 Usage: